songjiaqi1/Editor/README.md

 # Editor
-This is a WYSIWYG markdown editor based on commands.
+This is a WYSIWYG markdown editor using commands.
 The editor is based on slate.

 ## Start